-- The use of immunosuppressive agents is a major risk factor for infections in patients with rheumatic diseases. - Signs of infection may be masked in these patients by the underlying disease and its treatment. - Biological agents targeted against TNF-alpha (etanercept, infliximab, adalimumab) or B lymphocyte depleting agents (rituximab) are associated with an increased risk of infection. - Specific infections associated with TNF blockade: - Mycobacterium tuberculosis (especially with infliximab). - Streptococcus pneumoniae. - Listeria monocytogenes. - Aspergillus fumigatus.

-- Histoplasma capsulatum. - Cryptococcus. - Pneumocystis pneumonia. - Assessment of patients on biological agents: - > Have a high index of suspicion for sepsis in the unwell patient on biological agents. - Patients should be investigated thoroughly for underlying organism; initial investigations should include CBC + diff, Na, K, creatinine, bili, alk. phos., AST, ALT, blood cultures, urinalysis, sputum culture, CXR. - Consider culture/stains for AFB. - > Other diagnostic imaging may be required to determine the source of infection. - Empiric treatment: - Immunosuppressive therapy should be minimised and no further biological agent should be given until the sepsis has been adequately treated. - Broad spectrum antibiotics may be required until the organism is isolated. - The on-call Rheumatologist/Immunologist should be consulted if suspected infection in any patient known to our service on anti-TNF or other biological therapy.
+- > The use of immunosuppressive agents is a major risk factor for infections in patients with rheumatic diseases. - > Signs of infection may be masked in these patients by the underlying disease and its treatment. - Biological agents targeted against TNF-alpha (etanercept, infliximab, adalimumab), B lymphocyte depleting agents (rituximab), or anti-IL-6R monoclonal antibodies (tocilizumab) are associated with an increased risk of infection. - > Specific infections associated with TNF blockade: - Mycobacterium tuberculosis (especially with infliximab). - Streptococcus pneumoniae. - Listeria monocytogenes. - Aspergillus fumigatus. - Histoplasma capsulatum. - Cryptococcus. - Pneumocystis pneumonia. - Assessment of patients on biological agents: - > Have a high index of suspicion for sepsis in the unwell patient on biological agents. - Patients should be investigated thoroughly for underlying organism; initial investigations should include CBC + diff, Na, K, creatinine, bili, ALP, AST, ALT, blood cultures, urinalysis, sputum culture, CXR. - Consider culture/stains for AFB (see page 156). - > Other diagnostic imaging may be required to determine the source of infection. - Empiric treatment: - Immunosuppressive therapy should be minimized and no further biological agent should be given until the sepsis has been adequately treated. - > Broad spectrum antibiotics may be required until the organism is isolated. - The on-call Rheumatologist/Immunologist should be consulted if suspected infection in any patient known to our service on anti-TNF or other biological therapy.

-31.8 Acute Pulmonary - Renal Syndrome
+33.8 Acute Pulmonary - Renal Syndrome